cerby0n/volautomatiq/MCP_SETUP.md

 }
 ```

-Replace `/path/to/your/memory/dumps` with the actual path to your memory dump files.
+Replace `C:\\Users\\{username}\\Desktop\\dumps` with the actual path to your memory dump files.
+During your prompting, do not forget to use mounted volume path such as
+"Can you dump process files in the folder /data/reports ? "

 3. **Restart Claude Desktop**